anhdtd-vbee/CI_LightGCN_master/README.md

-# Because the paper is underreview, the code is only for peer review
+# Because the paper is underreview, the code is only for peer review.
 ***This README is the guidience of reproducing CI-LightGCN results.
-Because the evaluation process of CI-LightGCN is a sequential scenes, if you run the code without any mid products it will cost very large time (for data processing, training at each stage, and testing at each staeg).
-So we also provide mid products for quickly reproducing at "https://rec.ustc.edu.cn/share/16d25180-595a-11ec-b406-1baff4e05320".
-And our code can also run without any mid products, since it can automatically generate all mid products.***
+Because the evaluation process of CI-LightGCN is a sequential scenes, if you run the code without any mid products it will cost very large time (for data processing, training at each stage, and testing at each stage).
+So we also provide mid products at "https://rec.ustc.edu.cn/share/16d25180-595a-11ec-b406-1baff4e05320" for quickly reproducing.
+Our code can also run without any mid products but with large preparation time.***

 # REQUESMENT
-1.torch >=1.7.1
+1.torch >= 1.7.1

-2.scipy>=1.5.2

-3.numpy>=1.19.1
+2.scipy >= 1.5.2

+3.numpy >= 1.19.1

 4.CUDA 11.1

 5.tqdm

-Or you can use docker ```docker pull dsihao/3090_torch171```
+Or you can use docker to build the environment ```docker pull dsihao/3090_torch171```

 # Overall:
 ___The necessary files must be downloaded at "https://rec.ustc.edu.cn/share/16d25180-595a-11ec-b406-1baff4e05320"___

+The following parts are:

 A is about how to quickly reproduce the results

 B is the introduction of data

-C is the mid products that for quickly reproducing
+C is the introduction of mid products that for quickly reproducing

 D is how to retrain the CI-LightGCN from zero with no mid products